 Incorrect use of medical equipment or devices, for example, when a doctor leaves a catheter in a patient after surgery, can have disastrous consequences.
 The body’s immune system is very sensitive and ruthlessly fights foreign objects, which can lead to infection, tissue damage and even death.

-What to do When You’re a Victim of a Never Event
+What to Do When You’re a Victim of a Never Event

 You can file medical malpractice against the hospital or physician responsible for the error to receive compensation for medical bills, lost wages and other damages.
 However, to be successful, you must have evidence that a healthcare provider acted negligently or irresponsibly and adhere to the time limit for filing a claim, which is three years from the date the injury occurred.